nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 - If `draw_none` is given to `pgScroll`, all that occurs is the scroll positions are changed (no pixels are scrolled and no text is redrawn).
 - A call to `pgGetScrollValues` merely returns the value from the scroll position members (with the values modified as necessary to achieve ≤16-bit integer result and adjusted to match what the application has defined as a "scroll unit").

-### 11.8 Alternate Scrolling
+## 11.8 Alternate Scrolling

-Scrolling a `pg_ref` "normally", using `pgScroll()` and similar functions, the top-left coordinates of the document are changed internally.
+Scrolling a `pg_ref` "normally", using `pgScroll()` and similar functions, the top-left coördinates of the document are changed internally.
 However, rather than changing the window origin itself, OpenPaige handles this by remembering these scroll values, and offsetting the position of text at the time it draws its text.

 Using this default scrolling method, OpenPaige assumes that the window origin never changes and that the visual region is relatively constant.